-- 1. While using the desired track, press the desired pad to select its keygroup.
-Alternatively, use the Keygroup field at the top of the screen. - 2.
-Tap the Effects tab in the lower-right corner. - 3.
+- 1. Tap the Sends tab at the bottom of the screen. - 2.
+In the screen, tap the send knob in the desired track. - 3.
 Use the Send knobs to set the send level for each return.
+To make finer adjustments, double-tap the knob on the screen and adjust the larger version of the knob that appears.